Kiruthiga216/study-of-basic-gates/README.md

-###  EXPERIMENT 1: study of basic digital lc's and verification of truth tables for different logic gates,realization using verilog
+###  EXPERIMENT 1: Study of basic digital lc's and verification of truth tables for different logic gates,realization using verilog

 NAME: KIRUTHIGA.B